Joao208/v2-twitter/README.md

 #### Follow User By Username

-🚨 For this method necessary oauth login, bearer token and write access 🚨 For unfollow an user by username:
+🚨 For this method necessary oauth login, bearer token and write access 🚨 <br>
+For unfollow a user by username:

 ```js
 twitter